Skip to the main content.

 The UK vs the US

-In the US, it is typical for employee vesting to happen on a monthly or quarterly basis, and recipients tend to be able to walk away with the shares based on the time they’ve put in.
+In the US, it is typical for vesting to happen on a monthly or quarterly basis, and recipients tend to be able to walk away with the shares based on the time they’ve put in.

 In the UK, a lot of schemes vest over a three to five year period, and it is often the case that people walk away with nothing if they leave prior to that.
 It doesn’t have to be that way of course… the terms are entirely up to you.